wescottsharples/my_first_repository/README.md

 # my_first_repository
-editing my read me file in the Github interface: feels good to press buttons again
+Editing my read me file in the Github interface.
+It feels good to press buttons again, but I think that will change soon.